-For a new product or service to be transformed into a thriving business, innovators often face a challenging chasm, the Valley of Death.
-This concept highlights the financial gap from ideation to scale-up in the early stage as well as the multifaceted challenges innovators face, related both to technical and business aspects (Branscomb and Auerswald, 2002).
+For a new product or service to be transformed into a thriving business, innovators often face a challenging financial gap from ideation to scale-up in the early stage as well as the other difficulties related both to technical and business aspects (Branscomb and Auerswald, 2002).
+To stand out in a competitive market with rapid technology development and business dynamics, innovators have to build viable products and services from ideas quickly.
 In this regard, incubators and accelerators could guide innovators through turbulent journeys and build a successful business.

-Established in 2005, Y Combinator (YC) has been recognized as the most successful startup accelerator based on the main key metrics, such as successful exits, unicorn creation rate, combined valuation and startup founded (Geron, 2023; Cremades, 2018; Pitchbook, 2023).
-During the 3-month programe, it provides seed money, advice and connections in exchange for equity in the startup.
-One of YC's hallmark practices is the emphasis on product development and market fit.
-It nurtures an environment where startups can iterate their products based on real-world feedback.
+To speed up the process from ideation to commercialization, incubators and accelerators offer financial, technical, organizational and marketing solutions, such as seed funding, business support, market insights and networking opportunities, to help innovators build a successful business.
+Y Combinator (YC) has been recognized as one of the most successful startup accelerators thanks to its emphasis on product development and market fit and by nurturing an environment where startups can iterate their products based on realworld feedback (Geron, 2023: Cremades.
+2018; Pitchbook, 2023).
+During the 3-month programme, it provides seed money, advice and connections in exchange for equity in the startup.
 Furthermore, through weekly meetings, it facilitates interactions between current participants and alumni, ensuring a continual flow of guidance and mentorship (Y Combinator, 2023).
-Key to the success of YC is the strength and relevance of its networks (e.g., investors network, cohort network and founders network) (Y Combinator, 2023).
-The co-founder matching platform is one of its innovative and successful features, boasting over 100,000 matches across major global cities (YC Co-Founder Matching Platform, 2023).
-Although YC does not aim at promoting collaboration between countries, it demonstrates the importance of a dynamic, high-quality feedback environment and the significance of networking in the early stages that can help design international incubators and accelerators.
+Key to the success of YC is the strength and relevance of the network connecting investors and the cohort of start-ups to foster co-funding matches (Y Combinator, 2023).
+Although YC does not aim at promoting collaboration between countries, it demonstrates the importance of a dynamic, high-quality feedback environment and the significance of networking in the early stages of business development that can help design international incubators and accelerators.

-Another example is Start-up Chile, a public accelerator focusing on technological and innovative businesses with scale-up opportunities, which has supported over 2,200 innovative start-ups.
-The key strengths of the initiative are its lean organizational activities, a strong focus, the prominent role of entrepreneurs in co-managing the initiative and the openness to business ideas worldwide, with support for the necessary visas for foreign start-ups.
-In 2021, over 80 per cent of the budget was allocated to foreign entrepreneurs, representing a noticeable example of the capacity to attract talents from abroad for a developing country to nurture the national innovation system.
+Start-up Chile is an example of a successful public accelerator focusing on technological and innovative businesses with scale-up opportunities, which has supported over 2,200 innovative start-ups.
+The key strengths of the initiative are its lean organizational activities, the prominent role of entrepreneurs in comanaging the initiative and the openness to business ideas worldwide, which include support for the necessary visas for foreign start-ups.
+In 2021, over 80 per cent of the budget was allocated to foreign entrepreneurs, representing a noticeable example of the capacity to attract talents from abroad for a developing country to nurture the national innovation system through public-private partnerships.

-An example of a global accelerator is represented by the UNDP Accelerator Labs, the world's largest and fastest-learning network dedicated to sustainable development challenges.
-With 91 Lab teams covering 115 countries, the extensive network promotes learning across development practitioners in the world (Accelerator Labs | United Nations Development Programme, 2023).
+At the global level, the UNDP Accelerator Labs represents the world's largest and fastest-learning network dedicated to sustainable development challenges.
+With 91 Lab teams covering 115 countries, the extensive network promotes learning across development practitioners in the world (UNDP, 2023).
 The network keeps expanding with the support of new partners to strengthen international collaboration while offering assistance tailored to local circumstances.
-For example, the Japan Cabinet Office collaborates with the UNDP Japan Unit and UNDP

-Accelerator Labs to support the SDGs Innovation Challenge with the aim of co-creating solutions to address local needs with the participation of the Japanese private sector.

-A critical aspect of the Labs' work is their alignment with the SDGs.
+For example, the Japan Cabinet Office collaborates with the UNDP Japan Unit and UNDP Accelerator Labs to support the SDGs Innovation Challenge with the aim of co-creating solutions to address local needs with the participation of the Japanese private sector.
+62 A critical aspect of the Labs' work is their alignment with the SDGs.
 Not only do they contribute directly to these goals, but they also support innovators to align their business model with the global vision for sustainability.
-Another main feature is the focus on grassroots innovation that taps into local innovations to create actionable insights, especially in the field of sustainable energy solutions, through a multifaceted approach that centers on identifying local solutions by understanding community needs as well as emphasizing rapid experimentation.
-The Labs aim to accelerate the implementation of new technological solutions, making development practices more agile and responsive through the integration of local insights and collaborations across sectors.
+Another main feature is the focus on grassroots innovation that taps into local innovations to create actionable insights, especially in the field of sustainable energy solutions, through a multifaceted approach that centers on identifying local solutions by understanding community needs as well as emphasizing experimentation.